31 July 2023

 Entries will be accepted from anywhere in the world.

-The competition is organised by the Poetry Society.
+The competition is organized by the Poetry Society.

 Poems must be the original work of the author and cannot have been published anywhere.

 The top 15 winners will have their poems printed in the winners’ print anthology, 25,000 copies of which are distributed to school, libraries and poetry enthusiasts.

 The top 15 winners will be invited to attend a life-changing residential writing course at one of the prestigious Arvon Centres, or receive alternative sustained mentoring from a professional poet.

 The 85 commended poets will have their work published in an online anthology and their names in the print anthology.